-Samsung Galaxy Tab 3 official with 7-inch display and Android 4.1Alex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy Tab 3 official with 7-inch display and Android 4.1Alex Wagner - Editorial Director of News and Content

 Samsung this morning introduced the latest addition to its tablet lineup, the Galaxy Tab 3.
 The new Galaxy Tab 3 sports a look that's more than a little similar to the recently-released Galaxy Note 8.0, though the Galaxy Tab 3's display is a hair smaller, coming in at 7 inches in size.
 Here's what the full spec breakdown for Samsung's newest tablet looks like: